 Wiese USA Listed by termite Ransomware Group

 On June 5, 2026, Wiese Inc, a Missouri-based supplier of forklifts, railcar movers, yard trucks and dock equipment, appeared on the leak site of the Termite ransomware group.
-The company, founded in 1944 and headquartered in St. Louis, had internal files exfiltrated during a ransomware attack.
+The company, founded in 1944 and headquartered in St. Louis, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates the number of people whose information was exposed remains unknown.

 Available reporting describes the incident as a classic ransomware operation in which attackers gained access, encrypted systems, and then exfiltrated internal documents before publishing a sample on their dark-web leak page.
 The primary source is the Termite leak site itself, indexed by ransomware.live at the onion address provided below.
 No confirmed total of records or specific customer lists has been published, but the presence of the company name on a ransomware leak site means any employee, vendor, or customer data stored in those internal files could now be in the hands of criminals.